The archives hold many stories of what God has done.

 Prayer for The Eighteen

 It was the point at which the tide of all mission to China turned.
-Taking place in the shadows of personal weakness and public indifference, a movement began in 1875 which quickly led to the gospel reaching the far corners of China.
+Taking place in the shadows of personal weakness and public indifference, a movement began in 1875 which led to the gospel reaching the far corners of China.

 The First North American China Inland Mission Party